Judging is conducted by an independent panel of industry peers and business professionals.

 Currently employed by the Northern Territory Chamber of Commerce as Operations Manager, Carrie boasts a strong work ethic and a good understanding of corporate governance and the responsibilities.

 Claire George has spent the majority of her career in the tourism industry.
-With a background in hotel management and business events, Claire worked in a variety of roles at Tourism NT before moving to her current role as Business Manager of Uluru-Kata Tjuta National Park.
+With a background in hotel management and business events, Claire worked in a variety of roles at Tourism NT and was the Business Manager of Uluru-Kata Tjuta National Park.
+Claire is currently the Director of Economic and Industry Development for the NT Government’s Department of Trade, Business and Innovation.

-Claire has also been fortunate enough to have travel extensively throughout the Territory and has tertiary qualifications in both financial/business management and marketing.
+Claire has been fortunate enough to have travel extensively throughout the Territory and has tertiary qualifications in both business management and marketing.

 Des Crowe is the current CEO of the Australian Hotels Association NT Branch and has worked with the NT hospitality industry since his arrival in the NT in 1986.

-Dino Magris grew up in the tourism and hospitality industry in Venice (Italy) before coming to Australia.
+Dino Magris grew up and worked in the tourism and hospitality industry in Venice (Italy) before coming to Australia in 1968.

 He holds a Bachelor of Business (Transport Economics) degree.
-His 44-year career in touring operations in Australia has seen him hold the positions of Victorian & Tasmanian Manager for Ansett Pioneer, and also that of General Manager – Australian Touring for Australian Pacific Touring (APT), and a Director of APT.
+His 44-year career in touring operations in Australia has seen him hold the executive positions of Victorian and Tasmanian State Manager for Ansett Pioneer, General Manager – Australian Tourism for Australian Pacific Touring and also Executive Director of APT.

 Julie Rannard is long term Territorian having grown up in Darwin, studied to gain a Masters Degree in International Management and raised her two sons there.
 Julie’s career spans more than 30 years in the Northern Territory Government working with a diverse range of industry sectors through her roles in senior positions in construction project and facilities management, media and communications and social housing.